-At the time of the field investigations, the majority of the study area was undeveloped with the exception of a cleared areas near the center and west portions (Photos 1 and 3).
+At the time of the field investigations, most of the study area was undeveloped with the exception of a cleared areas near the center and west portions (Photos 1 and 3).
 The undeveloped portions of the study area consist of vegetated areas in a range of forest and wetland types.
 The cleared areas consist of regenerating fields and thickets as well as some piles of fill.

-Schedule A: Land Use, of the Town of Perth Official Plan (2019), identifies 'Environmental Protection Area' consisting of 'Natural Heritage Features' and 'PSW' throughout the majority of the study area.
-A 120 m boundary of 'adjacent lands' to the PSW is also present within the study area which also located within 'Residential Areas'.
+Schedule A: Land Use, of the Town of Perth Official Plan (2019), identifies 'Environmental Protection Area' consisting of 'Natural Heritage Features' and 'PSW' towards the very southeast portion of the study area.
+A 120 m boundary of 'adjacent lands' to the PSW is also present within the study area which also located within the area designated 'Residential Areas'.

 A 'Natural Heritage System' is defined by the Provincial Policy Statement, 2020 (PPS) as "...a system made up of natural heritage features and areas, linked by natural corridors which are necessary to maintain biological and geological diversity, natural functions, viable populations of indigenous species and ecosystems."
-Land uses adjacent to the subject property included residential property directly adjacent to the southwest, commercial property northwest (i.e. retail), and wetlands directly northeast, east, and southeast.
+Land uses adjacent to the subject property include residential property directly adjacent to the southwest and vacant lands and wetlands northeast, east, and southeast.